Winter in Alta

 Winter is the time for light in Alta.
 The polar night, northern lights and the artic light with its pink and golden hues, take centre stage.
 The perfect backdrop for a season jam-packed with adventures, both in- and outdoors.

 There is something special about the Arctic winter.
-Nature turns into a glittering white, pink and blue fairyland – sharper and fresher and more fragile at the same time.
-You will almost start believing in magic as you watch the northern lights spins playfully across the winter sky.
-Or when you see the first, golden rays of sunlight on the mountain top come the end of the polar night.
-Or as you visit the ice hotel, where the snowy walls and ice sculptures turn the light blue and creates an extraordinary, mystical mood.
+Nature turns into a glittering white, pink and blue fairyland – sharper and fresher and yet more fragile at the same time.
+When you watch the norhen lights spin playfully across the winter sky.
+As you expirinese the frist golden rays of snulight on the mountaintop come the end of polar night.
+Or as you visit the ice hotel, where the snowy walls and ice sculptures color the light with a blueish hue and creates an extraordinary, mystical mood.
+A long lost sensetion may come to you, that magic is real after all.

 Who are you travelling with?

 Even if the winter can get cold and dark, we do not go into hiding in Alta.
 Winter, and spring, are the best season for our favourite outdoor activities.
+As a famous Norwegian saysing goes: “Det finnes ikke dårlig vær, bare dårlige klær”- (There is no bad wether, only bad clothes.)
 If you dress appropriately, you won’t have a problem staying outside in the cold.
-To put things in perspective, this is our peak season when it comes to tourism, with northern lights hunts, dogsledding, fatbike-tours, snowmobile adventures and whale safaris to occupy our time and enjoy.
+Winter is our peak season when it comes to tourism, with northern lights hunts, dogsledding, fatbike-tours, snowmobile adventures and whale safaris to name a few.